porterbmoody/balmingilead/content/posts/Pornography.md

 ![yo!!](/images/posts/sacrament.jpg)

-Do you ever wish you could just escape and leave all your problems behind??
+Do you ever wish you could just escape and leave all your problems behind like this dude??

 ![poopypoopy](/images/posts/escape.jpg)